Military Science (MILS)

 Prerequisites: MILS 300 and MILS 301.
 Intensive investigation of the leadership process to include applicatory work emphasizing officer ethics, duties, and responsibilities.
 Management and supervisory skills.
 Practical experience with the Leadership Development Program (LDP).
 Leadership laboratory required.
 (Formerly 1600:400)

-MILS:401 Leadership in a Complex World (3 Credits)
+MILS 401 Leadership in a Complex World (3 Units)

 Prerequisites: MILS 300 and MILS 301.
 Study of officer leadership and managerial responsibilities.
 Study of Army command organization and procedures, training management, personnel system, Uniform Code of Military Justice, and continued emphasis on counseling and human relations.
 Leadership laboratory required.
 (Formerly 1600:401)